atom-minimap/minimap/README.md

 * Decoration API: Use the same API to manage `TextEditor` and `Minimap` decorations.
 * Canvas-based Rendering: Simple, fast and flexible.
 * Stand-alone Mode: Wants to display a preview of a text editor in your UIs, use a stand-alone version of the Minimap.
+* Documentation Links: Links to documentation for popular 3rd party libraries.
+These links are created by reading only the import statements from your current file and linking to a free repository of documentation for popular libraries hosted by (Kite)[https://kite.com/docs].
+Currently for Python only.

 ### Available Plugins